BeckySkel/project-5-frontend/TESTING.md

 ## HTML and CSS Validation Testing

 - All pages were passed through either the [W3C CSS validator](https://jigsaw.w3.org/css-validator/), [W3C HTML Validator](https://validator.w3.org/nu/), or Github's local pycodestyle PROBLEMS tab (depending on relevance).
+- Eslint was also installed for JSX code.
 - Any issues found have been rectified and all pages now pass with no errors to show.
 Any warnings received explained below.